 - Stir in oats.

-- Fold in coconut and pecans.
+- Fold in coconut and chocolate chips.

-- Cool on baking sheet for approximately 5 minutes before transferring to wire rack to continue to cool.
+- Cool on baking sheet for approximately 5 minutes before transferring to a wire rack to continue to cool.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.